CyberSnap Pre-Requisites

 Limits: 50% of the MAX Limit

-Be aware that not all versions of VMware vSphere support the Resource Pool feature.
-Here is a brief overview of versions:
+Be aware that not all versions of VMware vSphere support Resource Pool feature, here is brief overview of

 In cases where you cannot use the Resource Pool feature due to license limitations, you will still be able to